Table of Contents

 The beach was voted Times Beach of the Year in 2016 and is perfect for families.
 The sand is golden, clean and stretches for miles and miles all the way to Holkham and beyond.
 There is plenty of space even on a busy day and never looks too crowded.
 I love the incredibly long row of quaint, colourfully painted and aptly named beach huts all backed by a beautiful pine forest.

-We were lucky enough to spot two sea lions basking on a sandbank while we were there this time.
+We were lucky enough to spot two grey seals basking on a sandbank while we were there this time.

 Wells-Next-The-Sea Beach Cafe

 On our way back to the little train we stopped for lunch at the beach café.
 We were so impressed with the decoration inside.
 They were reasonably priced serving excellent food with quick self-service.
 The toilets were clean too.
 Outside there were a couple of photo opportunities with the giant deckchairs and funny pictures with the face cut outs.
 There is also a very nice Joules outlet shop next to the café.

 Wells Harbour Tours

 Back at the harbour in town opposite the old Lifeboat house Wells Harbour Tours offer two trips: the beach trip which gives you lovely views of the shoreline and open water, or the marshes trip travels up the creek and into the marshes for a view of the various flora and fauna there.
 Tours take place between June and October.
 You can also try out one of the great seal trips from Blakeney Point.
 The trips work with the tide, so times change daily, but they run every day between April and October and regularly throughout the winter.